-- The database is not collocated on the Gizmo server. - The version is SQL 2017 or 2019-Standard, Enterprise or Azure SQL. - SQL Authentication and Windows authentication are supported. - Gizmo server must be able to communicate to the SQL database-port 1433 by default. - Optional, but recommended: SQL Management software, such as Azure Data Studio, or SQL Server Management Studio.
+- The SQL database server is not collocated on the Gizmo server. - The version is SQL 2017 or 2019-Standard, Enterprise or Azure SQL. - SQL Authentication and Windows authentication are supported. - The database password must not start with a hyphen or special characters. - The Gizmo server must be able to communicate with the SQL database on port 143 (the default port). - A new database is added for use during the installation. - The database must have the db_owner role assigned to it. - Optional, but recommended: SQL Management software, such as Azure Data Studio, or SQL Server Management Studio.